Final semester, 1998

 “Sketching Roots” is an ongoing series featuring family memories and all of the fun awkwardness that that implies.

-I grew up in a place where girls are encouraged to be “girly” at an early age, and boys are encouraged to be “manly”.
+I grew up in a place where, at a very early age, girls are encouraged to be “girly” and boys are encouraged to be “manly”.
+Like, cartoonishly so.

-I was too shy and introverted and clumsy-headed to really play the role.
+I was too shy and socially-disoriented to really make it happen.
 Early on in life, I was pretty scared of people…I couldn’t make sense of them; I just saw people as these vague, menacing specters.
 As a result, I needed a lot of down time.
 I just wanted to be alone, reading, hiding away.

 In 2005, at the age of 30, I began therapy and received a diagnosis of Asperger’s Syndrome (now Autism Spectrum Disorder).
 It caught me off guard, because I had gone in specifically to receive help with depression and social anxiety.
 A spectrum diagnosis was not on my radar, and it took me over a year to fully come to terms with the reality of it.